All Episodes

 I want you to look me in the eye and tell me you'll do it right.

-You'll take it to its conclusion, and the report, the American people will see.
+And the report, the American people, will see.

-And he feels he's the one that said nope, no obstruction.
+And he feels he's the one that said, nope, no obstruction.

 I don't particularly think Rod Rosenstein is a friend of Donald Trump.

-There's so much coming out, it's gonna be unbelievable.
+There's so much coming out.

 And now they want Barr to testify.